sanjaysatish/Sentiment-Project/README.md

 ## Organization and Contents
 ### Data Folder
-This folder houses all the data used for the project, it is split into two sections: "Sentiment Dictionary" which houses the dictionary and "Transcripts" which houses the transcripts we analyzed.
+This folder houses all the data used for the project. it is split into two sections: "Sentiment Dictionary" which holds the dictionary and "Transcripts" which holds the transcripts we analyzed (both folders hold all accompanying scripts that were used to wrangle the data).